-Grandmama used to make this for any holiday and she’d send an entire pie to our house!
+Grandmama used to make this cherry cream cheese pie recipe for any holiday and she’d send an entire pie to our house!
 Fortunately, my brother, bless his heart, didn’t eat things like this, which meant I got to eat his share.
 My sister pretty much came out of the womb counting calories so I’m pretty sure I ate her share as well.

-- Cream cheese (visit this post to learn how easy it is to make cream cheese at home).
+- Softened cream cheese (visit this post to learn how easy it is to make cream cheese at home).

 - Lemon juice